opengeospatial/geoapi/index.md

 In order to use GeoAPI, developers must select a third-party implementation.
 Examples about how to use GeoAPI with some third-party libraries are available in [Java](java/examples/index.html) and [Python](python/examples/index.html).
-There is also some more examples about how to [implement and test](java/examples/index.html) a new GeoAPI implementation.